-While high school graduation rates reached a record high in 2013-2014, at more than 84 percent,3 high schools still lost more than 750,000 students to dropout in 2012.4 Students do not graduate for a number of reasons, many of which relate to their social circumstances.
+While high school graduation rates reached a record high in 2013-2014, at more than 82 percent,3 high schools still lost nearly 750,000 students to dropout in 2012.4 Students do not graduate for a number of reasons, many of which relate to their social circumstances.
 For example, they may have to provide care for a relative or child or get a job.
 Common barriers to graduation include bullying, absenteeism, undiagnosed or unmanaged medical conditions or mental health issues, and chronic stress related to social and environmental circumstances.

 To help at-risk students overcome such barriers to graduation, APHA is pushing for school-based health centers that help students with their physical, mental and social well-being in their teen years so they can graduate and be healthier for the rest of their lives.
 The results are very promising: 5

 - Students who receive mental health services at school-based health centers have 50 percent fewer missed days of school.